Dallinger/Dallinger/docs/source/aws_etc_keys.rst

 `requester <https://requester.mturk.com/begin_signin>`__ and
 `worker <https://workersandbox.mturk.com/mturk/welcome>`__ using the same account.
-Store this account and password somewhere, but you don't need to tell it to Wallace.
+Store this account and password somewhere, but you don't need to tell it to Dallinger.

 psiTurk
 -------